-Hannah Rennick is a 2015 graduate of Union High School and served as a Senior Model 2015 Rep for How Charming Photography and Design.
+Hannah Rennick is a 2015 graduate of Union High School and served as a Senior 2015 Model Ambassador for How Charming Photography.
 For her community outreach initiative, she chose to collect pop tabs for Ronald McDonald House of Indianapolis and storybooks for Riley Children’s Hospital.

 At the age of two, she had to have a partial nephrectomy, and once again her mom and grandma rotated between staying with her and staying at Ronald McDonald House.